petershin/liferay-learn/docs/liferay-cloud/latest/en/reference/platform-limitations.md

 ---
 # Platform Limitations

 Liferay Cloud and its services have some notable limitations, depending on your subscription level.
-Limitations may change over time as changes are made to Liferay Cloud's infrastructure.
+Limitations may change over time with Liferay Cloud's infrastructure.

 ## Overview